vapoursynth/vapoursynth/doc/installation.rst

 Installation
 ############

-Simply run the VapourSynth installer.
+Simply run the `VapourSynth installer <https://github.com/vapoursynth/vapoursynth/releases>`_.
 It should automatically detect everything.

 Test it by opening a Python command line (should be added to your start menu) and type this::